 Moreover, another environmental measure was taken by replacing the exterior plastic packaging with packaging made from bagasse paper (non-wood paper made from fiber after extracting the sugar content from sugarcane), and in turn, curbing the use of petroleum, which is an exhaustible resource, and changing to a sustainable plant-based raw material.

-HAKU melanofocus 3D (released in February 2016) continuously adopts these environmentally-friendly containers and packaging.
+HAKU melanofocus V (released in March 2018) continuously adopts these environmentally-friendly containers and packaging.

 Shiseido incorporates "environmental considerations into product planning in the entire life-cycle".
 However, products for washing the face and body such as facial wash and shampoo, etc., require the use of water to rinse off, therefore we realize that they also have the biggest environmental load when "using" them in the entire product life-cycle from raw material procurement to use and disposal.
 In order to reduce water usage at the time of using the products, we developed a new rinse-aid technology and adopted it for the foam facial wash "Senka Speedy Perfect Whip Airy Touch" which was launched in March 2016 as a renewal.